intake/intake/README_refactor.md

 ### Work to follow

-- fill out all the types, readers, converters.
-There are not [*that* many](https://intake.readthedocs.io/en/latest/plugin-directory.html) in intake V1, if we ignore the several repos that never get used (splunk, solr, astro, avro, hbase...).
-- re-add search capability, which will need some thoughts in this context
+- thorough search capability, which will need some thoughts in this context
-- compatibility with existing intake, especially catalog-type drivers (stac, esm, etc)
+- compatibility with remaining existing intake plugins
-- fill out functionality for reading from tiled; tiled is not special, but most likely to fill the functionality previously promised by the intake server
-- plugin system: the plan is to have intake import things declared in entrypoints or config, rather than require different types of entrypoints for different types of thing.
-Any subclass of BaseReader will be a reader, and you can register converters, since imports don't happen until execution.
 - the catalog serialisation currently uses custom YAML tags, but this should not be necessary
 - add those magic methods that make pipelines work on descriptions on catalogs, not just materialised readers.
+- metadata conventions, to persist basic dataset properties (e.g., based on frictionlessdata spec) and validation as a pipeline operation you can do to any data entry using any available reader that can produce the info
 - probably much more - I will need help!

 ### Unanswered questions

 - actual functions and classes are now embedded into any YAML serialised catalog as strings.
 These are imported/instantiated when the reader is instantiated from its description.
 So arbitrary code execution is possible, but not at catalog parse time.
-We could make flags to prevent this or explicitly require approval.
+We only have a loose permissions config story around this
 - this implementation maintains the distinction between "descriptions" (which have templated values and user parameters) and readers (which only have concrete values and real instances).
 Is this a major confusion we somehow want to eliminate in V2?